|

-is a general mixture suitable for acid, neutral or alkaline peat soil,
+sun, this mixture is for acid, neutral or alkaline peat soil,

 lowland or upland.